 Edgecomb, Maine 04556

 CTL has been meeting the needs of all kinds of kids and families of the midcoast region for twenty-eight years.
 The first step in enrolling your child is to complete an application form and submit it with a $25.00 fee.
 This places your child in our applicant pool.

 Each year we accept up to nine children in our kindergarten class.
-The deadline for kindergarten applicants for September’s class is March 1 of the previous school year.
-In February of the year preceding a student’s kindergarten year, we begin to schedule days for parents and their child to visit the school.
+The deadline for kindergarten applicants for September’s class is April 30th of the previous school year.
+Beginning in February of the year preceding a student’s kindergarten year, we begin to schedule days for parents and their child to visit the school.
 They spend the morning with kindergarten teacher Caroline Bond and her class; then Caroline conducts an informal screening with the child, while parents meet with the lead teacher Anne Atwell Merkel, and the school manager Maggie Limm.

 We almost always anticipate openings in grades 1-8.
 When we foresee openings for the subsequent school year, we schedule spring interviews with the children who have applications on file.
 Should an opening occur during the school year, we schedule interviews with applicants from that grade level at that time.
 We also notify all families with applications on file of our October and February open houses: we hope you will be able to join us for a Sunday afternoon tour of the school and a conversation about the teaching and learning that goes on here.